Realm Profiling

 instance creation.
 To tell Realm which profiling information

-we want to collect, we need to create a ProfilingRequestSet
+we want to collect, we need to create a ProfilingRequestSet object.
+Then we can use the

-object and add it to the ProfilingRequestSet
+add_request method to create a ProfilingRequest object and add it to the ProfilingRequestSet

 created before.